Inspired by Nature,

 About Us

-Kinvard Bio, a spin-out from the prestigious Myers Lab at Harvard University’s Department of Chemistry and Chemical Biology, is pioneering the development of a differentiated class of ribosome-targeting antibacterials known as the oxepanoprolinamides (OPPs).
+Kinvard Bio, a spin-out from the prestigious Myers Lab at Harvard University’s Department of Chemistry and Chemical Biology, is pioneering the development of a new and differentiated class of ribosome-targeting antibacterials known as oxepanoprolinamides (OPPs).

-• Proprietary synthetic chemistry platform: Robust and scalable.
+• Proprietary synthetic chemistry platform: Robust, scalable chemistry

 Kinvard Bio